Inheritance of Hope: Awards

-Co-founder & CEO, Deric Milligan, was recognized by "the one hundred," an organization by the Mass General Cancer Center that recognizes 100 everyday amazing groups and individuals who are changing how we fight cancer.
+Former Co-founder & CEO Deric Milligan was recognized by "the one hundred," an organization by the Mass General Cancer Center that recognizes 100 everyday amazing groups and individuals who are changing how we fight cancer.

 Co-founder Kristen Milligan, posthumously received the John W. Kuykendall Award for Community Service.
 The award recognizes Davidson College alumni who have provided extraordinary service to their community, demonstrating leadership through servanthood.

 The National Ethnic Coalition of Organizations (NECO) presented the 29th annual Ellis Island Medals of Honor ceremony on Ellis Island in New York City.
 Inheritance of Hope Co-founder and CEO, Deric Milligan, was honored as a 2015 recipient for his dedication serving families facing the loss of a parent.

-Other notable guests included Jay Baker (President, Kohl's), Edward Creagan (Mayo Clinic), Richard Gelfond (CEO, IMAX), Howard Lutnick (CEO, Cantor Fitzgerald), Sandra Day O’Connor (Supreme Court Justice), Mariano Rivera (NY Yankees), Frank Shankwitz (Founder, Make-a-Wish), and Meredith Vieira (TV personality).
+Other notable guests included Jay Baker (President, Kohl's), Edward Creagan (Mayo Clinic), Richard Gelfond (CEO, IMAX), Howard Lutnick (CEO, Cantor Fitzgerald), Sandra Day O'Connor (Supreme Court Justice), Mariano Rivera (New York Yankees), Frank Shankwitz (Founder, Make-a-Wish), and Meredith Vieira (TV personality).

-Co-founder, Kristen Milligan, was posthumously inducted into the Harrison School for the Arts Hall of Fame for her demonstrated leadership, creativity, and innovation in many ways, most notably in her approach to a terminal diagnosis.
+Co-founder Kristen Milligan was posthumously inducted into the Harrison School for the Arts Hall of Fame for her demonstrated leadership, creativity, and innovation in many ways, most notably in her approach to a terminal diagnosis.